Aethodia/Legislation/Legislation/Law/LegalTextualSpec.rst

     #.  …be formatted so that…

-        #.  …they are fully compliant with the reStructuredText specification at ``http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html``.
+        #.  …it is fully compliant with the reStructuredText specification at ``http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html``.

-        #.  …paths and references to other files in this repository are formatted with code tags, like so:  ``Example``.
+        #.  …any references it makes to other files in this repository are formatted with code tags, like so:  ``Example``.

-        #.  …TODO.
+        #.  …its section headers are…

+            #.  …composed of '#' for first-level headers.

+            #.  …composed of '=' for second-level headers.

+            #.  …composed of '-' for third-level headers.

+            #.  …denoted by 50 characters.

+        #.  …every complete element [8]_ should be separated from any others by a newline.

 #.
 It is encouraged (but not required) to…